DynoRobotics/rclcs/README.md

 New features include support for arrays and nested messages.
 [But not arrays with nested messages yet...]

-It used dotnet_cmake_module from esteve, and the message genaration is done in a similar manner to ros2_dotnet.
+I used dotnet_cmake_module from esteve, and the message genaration is done in a similar manner to ros2_dotnet.